 But creditors have additional possible workarounds.
 For example, where the facts exist to support them, award creditors could bolster their enforcement efforts with additional substantive claims against entities within the U.S. courts’ jurisdiction, such as fraudulent transfer, alter ego, constructive trust, or, in extreme cases, RICO claims.7 These additional claims, if viable and sufficiently tethered to a U.S.-based entity or property may be enough to tip the scales in the jurisdictional analysis.

-The decision in Webuild appears likely to be appealed to the U.S. Court of Appeals for the Third Circuit, and so the recent decision may not be the last word on the question.
+If it is appealed to the U.S. Court of Appeals for the Third Circuit, the recent decision may not be the last word on the question.
 But unless and until the decision is amended, award creditors should remain aware of the Webuild precedent—and the arguments against its reasoning—when attempting to enforce awards against creative award debtors in the United States.